jackokring/selfexjs/README.md

 project on the possibilities of using this with node, there is no copyright issue.
 For commercial server use, this may not be the case.
 But then again, you might just use the compression middleware module off github.
-Which is why I went for a medium LZW with UTF-8 output (plenty left to compress), but for templating, a single dictionary entry affects multiple locations on decompression.
-And makes a casual code crypt.
+Which is why I went for a medium LZW with UTF-8 output (plenty left to compress), making a casual code crypt.

 Added in a file cache server, which is simplistic.
 It does not handle file permissions.
 Thus can be used to generate cache files from code which generates them.
 It allows